turingschool/curriculum/source/projects/store_engine.markdown

   * Jacqueline Chenault & Jan Koszewski
   * Tom Kiefhaber & Chris Anderson
   * Christopher Maddox & Daniel Kaufman
-  * Nisarg Shah & Mike Silvis
-* Group 2 in the Classroom
+* Group 2 in the Classroom "High Country"
   * Charles Strahan & Mark Tabler
   * Melanie Gilman & Austen Ito
   * Mary Cutrali & Conan Rimmer
-  * Horace Williams & Travis Valentine
 * Group 3 in the "Extra Room"
   * Edward Weng & Michael Chlipala
   * Andrew Glass & Elise Worthy
   * Jonan Scheffler & Darrell Rivera
+* Group 4 in the Classroom "Low Country"
+  * Nisarg Shah & Mike Silvis
+  * Horace Williams & Travis Valentine
   * Michael Verdi & Andrew Thal

 For each pair, follow the following protocol:

-* The pair presents their code/project for 4 or fewer minutes.
+* Each pair presents their code/project for 5 or fewer minutes.
 Make sure to highlight any S&D features or extensions.
-* The other three pairs then have 8 minutes to:
+* Pairs then evaluate both other projects for 20 minutes each:
   * work through the evaluation stories
   * run the code metrics
   * subjectively measure the UI and S&D categories
   * submit the scores

-When all four projects have been evaluated, use the scores to choose one project to move on to the next round.
+When all three projects have been evaluated, use the scores to choose one project to move on to the next round.

-#### Final Three
+#### Final 4 &trade;

 Each of the champions from the first round will present to the whole group and guests.
 You have seven minutes to show off: